 I stood barefoot in the soft, white sand.
-Giant rain drops landed on me, pasting my blonde hair to my face.
+Giant raindrops landed on me, pasting my blonde hair to my face.
 I looked down to see little drops forming at the end of my thick, straight locks.
-I noticed my bathing suit was soaked through and I hadn’t even been in the water yet.
-I wriggled my toes into the powdery sand near the base of a palm tree and watched as rain water collected in the small hole I’d left.
+My little, orange bathing suit was soaked through and I hadn’t even been in the water yet.
+I wriggled my toes into the powdery sand near the base of a palm tree and watched as rainwater collected in the small hole I’d left.

 “Courty?
 Do you see him?
 There’s Santa!”

 My head jolted upright.
 I peered out over the rain-pocked turquoise water and caught glimpse of an outrigger canoe.
 I could see two people in it, but they were too far off to know who.
 One was dressed in red, though.

 Behind me someone blew a conch shell, sending a deep, vibrating call out over me and the ukuleles started.
 In a French accent, beautifully curvy women in grass skirts and crowns of hibiscus and palm fronds began singing, I’m dreaming of a white Christmas… the drums began, and their hips knocked side to side, hands gracefully stroking the humid air.
 I watched, hypnotized by this stunning and proud display of pure femininity.

 “Court!
 Court!
 It’s Santa!”
 My little brother was tugging on my arm.
 I turned away from the music and the mesmerizing dance.
 The outrigger canoe was almost at the shore and I could make out red Santa pants, and a red Santa coat.
 I watched the other man in the boat row gently ashore and hop out, giving the canoe a final push into the sand.